 Open The Windows To Air out And freshen Up The whole house

 Letting fresh air (and sunlight) into your house should be your first step.
-If the first thing you smell when you walk into your new home is cat odor, letting in fresh air will do you a world of good.
+If the first thing you smell when you walk into your new home is cat smell, letting in fresh air will do you a world of good.

 Use A Blacklight To Find Urine Spots

-You cannot clean urine spots if you cannot identify where they are.
+You cannot scrub urine spots if you cannot identify where they are.
 While your trusted nose will help you locate some spots, it might not be sensitive enough to locate all urine spots in a house infested with cat urine.

 A better means of locating urine spots in your new house or apartment is to use black light.
 Darken the room you want to inspect and turn on the black light.
-Shine it on the surfaces you want to inspect, including the floor, carpets, curtains, drapes, etc.
+Shine it on the surfaces you want to inspect, including the floor, rugs/carpets, curtains, drapes, etc.

 Clean Your Carpets